What is Varicella (Chickenpox)?

 Possible Side Effects

-Pain and swelling at site of infection in 7 to 30% of persons.
+- Pain and swelling at site of infection in 7 to 30% of people.

 - Mild, chickenpox-like rash in 5% of recipients (usually fewer than 5 lesions) lasting less than 1 week.

 - Fever in 10-15% of healthy children and adults.

 As with all vaccines, there is a small risk of allergic reactions.

 Australian Immunisation Handbook https://immunisationhandbook.health.gov.au/vaccine-preventable-diseases/varicella-chickenpox

 World Health Organization https://www.who.int/immunization/diseases/varicella/en/